-Yatin Kakodkar, buy Keki Daruwalla, Dayanita Singh and Damodar Mauzo
+Yatin Kakodkar, Keki Daruwalla, Dayanita Singh and Damodar Mauzo

 World-class Cultural Event Kicks Off In Goa